-We set the alarm for 5.15am as we’re checking-out today and flying to Oman.
-Neither of us slept very-well AGAIN, so consequently, when the alarm did go off, we felt less than 100%!!
-Obviously, my theory that it was the air-conditioning keepi8ng us awake proved to be false!
+We set the alarm for 5.15am as we’re checking out today and flying to Oman.
+Neither of us slept very well AGAIN, so consequently, when the alarm did go off, we felt less than 100%!!
+Obviously, my theory that it was the air-conditioning keeping us awake proved to be false!

 The check-out process was pretty smooth and we were soon in the taxi heading for the Airport.
 Strangely, it took about half the time and was just slightly more than half the cost when we arrived.

 We should have taken off at 8.25, but it was more like 9am when the Captain made the announcement.
 The plane was mostly full of business types and our casual clothes made us stand out in the crowd!
 The flight was only 40 minutes, and there was just time to watch most of episode 1 of ‘Ashes to Ashes’ on the in-flight entertainment system.

 We landed at Oman International Airport – it was quite small compared to T3 at Dubai.
 We hopped on a coach and a few minutes later we were queuing for a visa..with our Visa!
 For reasons unknown, they decided that we didn’t need to pay anything – which was mighty strange.
 Even the person queuing behind us (who had to pay) asked us why we didn’t!